Popovers - where you create and edit events in DayBack

 Note that currently, this is not an option in DayBack for Salesforce 1: navigating to the records own Salesforce page only works in desktop browser versions of Salesforce.

-Some users have very detailed layouts for editing their events and would rather just use those instead of our webviewer popover.
+Some users have very detailed layouts for editing their events and would rather just use those instead of DayBack's web viewer popover.

-In DayBack for FileMaker client you can configure DayBack to use your own layout instead of the popover, and you can specify a different configuration for each source in the calendar.
-(In DayBack's sample file, you'll see the calendar use a webviewer for "Sample Events" and a FileMaker layout for "To-Dos".)
+No problem.
+You can configure DayBack to use your own layout instead of the popover, and you can specify a different configuration for each source in the calendar.
+(In DayBack's sample file, you'll see the calendar use a web viewer for "Sample Events" and a FileMaker layout for "To-Dos".)